Travel Guide for Turkmenistan

 Shopping

 There are a few quintessential purchases to make when travelling to Turkmenistan.
 The first is a Ruhnama.
-The book written by the first President Saparmurat Turkmenbashy and at one point was compulsory reading.
+The book written by the first President Saparmurat Turkmenbashy, which at one point was compulsory reading.
 The next is the famous Turkmenistan tracksuit.
 All over the country you will see locals wearing the ubiquous Turkmenistan tracksuit.
+Then there are all the wonderful coffee table books, mostly written by and about the second President.
 Finally, it's carpets.
-If Turkmenistan is famous for anything, it's famous for it's carpets.
-People travel from all over the world to buy some of the worlds most beautiful, best quality and cheapest carpets.
+If Turkmenistan is famous for anything, it's famous for its carpets.
+People travel from all over the world to buy some of the world's most beautiful, best quality and cheapest carpets.
+Even those who aren't particularly inclined towards buying souvenirs are likely to find something in Turkmenistan that takes your fancy.

 When to visit

-In spring, Turkmenistan is also at it's most beautiful and greenest, while the Kopetbag mountains are still snowcapped, a sight to see on a beautiful, warm, sunny day.
+In spring, Turkmenistan is also at its most beautiful and greenest, while the Kopetdag mountains are still snowcapped, a sight to see on a beautiful, warm, sunny day.

 Example Tours